-Participant Roles Board of Directors Independent members establish CEO's compensation based on findings and recommendations of Compensation Committee and Independent Board Chair.
-Receives report from Compensation Committee with respect to annual AIP target achievements, bonus pool funding, and PSU progress.
-Compensation Committee Sets AIP and PSU targets and approves NEO individual performance goals at the beginning of each year.
-Establishes annual long-term, equity-based incentive plan awards for employees, including NEOs, and establishes related performance-based metrics.
-Retains independent compensation consultant on annual basis.
-Establishes peer group for comparative compensation data purposes.
-Participates with Independent Board Chair in the annual performance and compensation review of CEO and recommendation to the Board of Directors.
+Participant Roles Board of Directors Independent members establish the CEO's compensation based on findings and recommendations of Compensation Committee and Independent Board Chair.
+Receives report from Compensation Committee with respect to Annual Incentive Plan target achievements, AIP pool funding, and PSU progress.
+Compensation Committee • Sets AIP and PSU targets and approves NEO individual performance goals at the beginning of each year. • Establishes annual long-term, equity-based incentive plan awards for employees, including NEOs, and establishes related performance metrics.
+Retains independent compensation consultant.
+Establishes peer group for comparative compensation data purposes. • Participates with the Independent Board Chair in the annual performance and compensation review of the CEO and recommendation of the CEO compensation to the Board of Directors for approval.
 Reviews and approves all aspects of NEO compensation, excluding the CEO.
-Reviews and recommends CEO compensation to the Board of Directors for approval.
-Approves and/or certifies annual achievement of AIP targets, PSU targets, aggregate AIP bonus pool, and NEO individual performance goals.
-Reviews compensation of covered employees consisting of senior executive officers and other significant risk takers as defined by management.
+Approves and/or certifies annual achievement of AIP targets, PSU targets, aggregate AIP pool, and NEO individual performance goals. • Reviews compensation of covered employees consisting of senior executive officers and other significant risk takers as defined by management.
 Reviews and/or approves AIP and LTIP awards to all eligible employees.
-Independent Board Chair Participates in development and delivery of CEO's performance and compensation review.
-Compensation Committee Chair Participates in development and delivery of CEO's performance and compensation review.
-Chief Executive Officer Reviews performance of all other NEOs with Compensation Committee and makes recommendations with regard to their salaries, bonuses, and LTIP awards.
-Participates with Compensation Committee in final review and/or approval of AIP and LTIP awards to all eligible employees, other than the CEO.
-Compensation Consultant Assists the Compensation Committee in the review and oversight of all aspects of our executive compensation programs, particularly as they relate to the development and interpretation of peer group membership, compensation data, and the design and implementation of executive compensation programs in light of prevailing regulatory and market practices.
-Chief Risk Officer Conducts a (i) risk assessment prior to the adoption of employee incentive compensation plans to identify potential material risks that may be created by such plans;(ii) quarterly risk review of performance against incentive compensation plans; and (iii) backward-looking review and attestation of the achievement of metrics associated with incentive compensation plans and the method by which the results were achieved, prior to payment pursuant to those plans.
+Independent Board Chair Participates in development and delivery of the CEO's performance review and compensation.
+Compensation Committee Chair Participates in development and delivery of the CEO's performance review and compensation.
+Chief Executive Officer • Reviews performance of all other NEOs with Compensation Committee and makes recommendations with regard to their salaries, AIP Awards, and LTIP awards. • Participates with Compensation Committee in final review and/or approval of AIP and LTIP awards to all eligible employees, other than the CEO.
+Compensation Consultant • Assists the Compensation Committee in the review and oversight of all aspects of our executive compensation programs, particularly as to the development and interpretation of peer group membership, compensation data, and the design and implementation of executive compensation programs aligned with prevailing regulatory expectations and market practices.
+Chief Risk Officer • Conducts: (i) a risk assessment prior to the adoption of executive incentive compensation plans to identify potential material risks that may be created by such plans; (ii) quarterly risk reviews of performance against executive incentive compensation plans; and (iii) backward-looking program reviews of the achievement of metrics associated with executive incentive compensation plans and the method by which the results were achieved, prior to payment of awards pursuant to those plans.
 Audit Committee With the Compensation Committee, reviews and approves the goals and compensation of the Chief Audit Officer.
 Financial Risk Committee Reviews the goals and compensation of the Chief Risk Officer.
 Operational and Compliance Risk Committee Reviews the goals and compensation of the Chief Risk Officer.

-In establishing compensation levels and structures, policies, and performance for 2022, the Compensation Committee also considered the results of the 2022 annual meeting of stockholders "say-on-pay" advisory vote of stockholders, which received the approval of approximately 98.6 percent of the holders of the Common Stock present or represented, and entitled to vote thereon, and recommendations from stockholders as part of our stockholder outreach.
-Given the results of the stockholder advisory vote, the Compensation Committee's ongoing review of our compensation programs, and feedback from our stockholders, the Compensation Committee believes our existing executive compensation programs effectively align the interests of our NEOs with our short-term and long-term goals.
+In establishing compensation levels and structures, policies, and performance for 2023, the Compensation Committee also considered the results of the 2023 annual meeting of stockholders "say-on-pay" advisory vote of stockholders, which received the approval of approximately 98.1 percent of the holders of the Common Stock present or represented, and entitled to vote thereon, and recommendations from stockholders as part of our stockholder advisory vote, the Compensation Committee's ongoing review of our compensation programs, and feedback from our stockholders, the Compensation Committee believes our existing executive compensation programs effectively align the interests of our NEOs with our short-term and long-term goals.